 Enhance Existing Claims Workflow

-Smart Edits are delivered via electronic data interchange (EDI) process workflow so no software is required.
+Smart Edits are delivered via electronic data interchange (EDI) so no software required.

 Speed Up Claims Processing